bairangie/sobermanclusters/README.md

 **QUICK START**

-Clone or download all files into the desired folder via link or through git clone https://github.com/bairangie/sobermanclusters.git
+Clone or download all files into the desired folder via link or through git clone.
+Add source file to path. https://github.com/bairangie/sobermanclusters.git

 Navigate to local cloned repository in MATLAB file path